tomedegroot/study-material/Linux+LPICLevel1Exam1/debianBasedPackageManagement.md

 `apt-get -f upgrade|install` -> fix unmet dependencies, even if done with dpkg

-`apt-get autoclean` -> This command removes .deb files for packages that are no longer installed on your system.
+`apt-get autoclean` -> This command removes .deb files for packages that are no longer installed on your system from the cache
 `apt-get autoremove` -> autoremove is used to remove packages that were automatically installed to satisfy dependencies for other packages and are now no longer needed.

+`apt-get remove [OPTIONS] PACKAGENAME` -> remove a package
+  1. `--purge` -> remove config files

 #Apt-Cache Package Management